Michael Bloomberg: Other philanthropy

 Through Bloomberg Philanthropies, Bloomberg supported the Fresh Air Fund's creation of 'Open Spaces in the City' in summer 2020 to provide socially-distant areas for kids to play during the COVID-19 pandemic, as well as jobs for local teens.
 He donated $3 million to the construction of a new public library in his hometown of Medford and $75 million for The Shed, a new arts and cultural center in Hudson Yards, Manhattan.

+In September 2023, the Perelman Performing Arts Center opened with $130 million of support from Bloomberg, who serves as its chair.
+The $500 million art center is the final major piece of the redevelopment of the site where the World Trade Center once stood.

+Following the Hamas attack on Israel in October 2023, Bloomberg committed to matching donations to the Israeli Red Cross, known as Magen David Adom.
+By October 19, 2023, Bloomberg had matched $25 million in donations to the ambulance and Medivac services.

 Bloomberg also endowed his hometown synagogue, Temple Shalom, which was renamed for his parents as the William and Charlotte Bloomberg Jewish Community Center of Medford.

 Bloomberg hosted the Global Business Forum in 2017, during the annual meeting of the United Nations General Assembly; the gathering featured international CEOs, heads of state, and other prominent speakers.

-In 2009 Bloomberg met with other billionaires such as Warren Buffett, Bill Gates, Ted Turner and Oprah Winfrey to address issues ranging from the environment, health care and concerns over population growth.
-Although no formal organization was established, the effort was understood to be designed to help bring various philanthropic projects of the mega-donors into a more unified effort to address various problems on our planet.
+In 2009, Bloomberg met with fellow billionaires, including Warren Buffett, Bill Gates, Ted Turner and Oprah Winfrey, to address issues ranging from the environment, health care and concerns over population growth.
+Although no formal organization was established, the effort was understood to be designed to help bring various philanthropic projects of the mega-donors into a more unified effort.

+Campaign finance controversies

+In March 2020, during Bloomberg’s presidential bid, he was sued by multiple former campaign staffers alleging fraud, and claiming that as many as 2,000 campaign staffers who were promised to be paid through the election were fired instead.